matijakolaric-com/django-music-publisher/docs/manual.rst

 This manual continues at the point where :ref:`StandaloneDeployment` ended, presuming that Django Music Publisher was installed, migrations performed, a superuser created, predefined permission groups added, and that Django Music Publisher is running.

-This manual is in a form of a walkthrough, covering all features.
+This manual is in a form of a walk-through, covering all features.
 It presumes that the user understands the music industry terms and has already used some web-based tools.

 .. toctree::
    :maxdepth: 2